Hornbill-Docs/esp-config/esp-config/getting-started/using-configuration.md

 Hornbill Configuration gives you access to all the configuration settings for Hornbill.
 Configure your organizational structure including departments, teams, and the users who will be using Hornbill.
 Set up email, languages, view your subscriptions, install apps, and much more.
 The different areas within Configuration are sensitive to your rights and each user will only see the options to which they have been granted access.

 ## Topics Covered
-* How to access Configuration
+* How to access Configuration.
-* How to search
+* How to search.
-* Browsing Configuration
+* Browsing Configuration.

 ## Accessing Configuration
 Access Configuration by selecting the cog icon displayed at the bottom of the left-hand icon bar.
 Alternatively, use **[Ctrl + Shift + S]** on your keyboard.